mdthecool/docker-kuber/README.md

 #### docker image build --no-cache to make sure clean building of image without cache usage

 #### Things are related and to optimze RUN command can be changed using ; or &&

+#### Running docker httpd in FOREGROUND so that docker can monitor httpd process
+docker container run -d app httpd -D FOREGROUND